kakaoenterprise/terraform-provider-kakaocloud/docs/data-sources/network_interface.md

 The `kakaocloud_network_interface` data source retrieves detailed information about a specific Network Interface in KakaoCloud.
 It provides attributes such as private and public IP addresses, MAC address, associated security groups, allowed address pairs, and VPC/subnet information.

-Use this data source when you need to:- Reference an existing network interface in your Terraform configuration.
+Use this data source when you need to:

+- Reference an existing network interface in your Terraform configuration.
 - Access networking details such as IPs, security groups, or VPC/subnet mappings without hardcoding values.
 - Ensure dependent resources (e.g., instances, load balancers) are correctly attached to the intended network interface.